Accessibility

 Rest and Relaxation

-Around the garden we have benches, seating and grassy areas where you can sit down to relax and take in the beautiful surroundings.
+Around the garden we have benches, seating and grassy areas which make the perfect spot to relax and take in the beautiful surroundings.

 Read more about us in our Visit section.